fancidev/qtinter/docs/examples.rst

 .. _QtPositioning: https://doc-snapshots.qt.io/qt6-dev/qtpositioning-index.html

-The example shows how to use a Qt component (`QtPositioning`_) from asyncio-driven code.
-The example also shows two coding patterns:
+The example demonstrates the use of :func:`qtinter.using_qt_from_asyncio` to use a Qt component (`QtPositioning`_) in asyncio-driven code, and the use of :func:`qtinter.asyncsignal` to wait for a Qt signal.

+In addition, the example demonstrates two coding patterns:

 #.
-Use :external:meth:`asyncio.loop.call_soon` to invoke a Qt method
+Use :external:meth:`asyncio.loop.call_soon` to start the operation of
-   *after* installing signal handlers (line 22).
+   a Qt object *after* connecting to its signals (line 22).

 #.
 Use :func:`asyncio.wait` to wait for the first of multiple Qt
    signals (lines 29-30).